pinaivu-api/dashboard) authenticates

 addressSeed).
 The full proof bundle is cached in

-localStorage under pinaivu-zklogin-proof with a 24-hour TTL.Signing Sui transactions
+localStorage under pinaivu-zklogin-proof with a 24-hour TTL.5

 When the user later authorises an on-chain action, the ephemeral key signs the transaction bytes andZkLoginService.createTransactionSignature